osen/stent/README.txt

 Stent
 =====
-Avoid dangling pointers in C.
+Completely avoid dangling pointers in C.

 How It Works
 ------------